sachinsadasivan/spring-cloud-microservices-examples/README.md

 Discovery Service is a Spring Boot Discovery Microservice.
 It enables the Service Discovery for the registerd clients.

+## Technologies
+Project is created with:
+* Spring Boot
+* Spring Cloud

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.